RedLeader962/RedLeader962.github.io/_posts/2019-11-01-do-implementation-details-matter-in-deep-reinforcement-learning.md

 published: true
 layout: distill
 title: Do implementation details matter in Deep Reinforcement Learning?
-description: 'A reflection on design, architecture and implementation details in DRL from a software engineering perspective applied to research.'
+description: 'A reflection on design, architecture and implementation of DRL algorithms from a software engineering perspective applied to research.'

 authors:
   - name: Luc Coupal